 10. Seek professional help

-As mentioned earlier, anger can prove constructive in a couple relationship.
-Says Dr Singhal, “If you ventilate in a healthy way then anger can bring a couple closer.
+As mentioned earlier, anger can prove constructive in certain situations.
+Dr. Singhal says, “If you ventilate in a healthy way, then anger can bring a couple closer.
 It can lead to more affection and intimacy.
 For this, a conversation about feelings is very important as this will lead to a better understanding of each other.”